UlyssesZh/UlyssesZh.github.io/_posts/2020-04-12-concentration-time.md

     \quad\left(\text{SI}\right).
 $$

-Use Formula \ref{result}, and then we can find the answer
+Use Formula [@eq:result], and then we can find the answer

 $$
     \left[\ce{H2O}\right]=20+